rcl-ssl/docs/certbot/windows-service.md

 ### Set Access Control for the AAD application

-Access control must be set for the AAD application to access resources in a user's Azure subscription.
+Access control must be set for the AAD application to access resources in a user's Azure subscription (eg: DNS Zone).
 Please refer to the following link to set access control :

 - [Setting Access Control for the AAD Application](../authorization/access-control-app)